twilio-professional-services/plugin-chat-sms-transfer/README.md

 #### Function Deployment via the Twilio CLI

-One way to deploy the plugin function using the Twilio Functions Runtime is to deploy using the Twilio CLI and the Serverless Plugin.
+One way to deploy the plugin function to the Twilio Functions Runtime is to use the Twilio CLI and the Serverless Plugin.
 To get started, see the [Twilio CLI Quickstart](https://www.twilio.com/docs/twilio-cli/quickstart#warning-for-nodejs-developers) and [Install the Twilio Serverless Toolkit](https://www.twilio.com/docs/labs/serverless-toolkit/getting-started).

 To confirm that your environment variables have been set properly, run the following: